Lae-Alfheim/myDWM/README.md

 # Uniqueness

 - Three levels of 9 workspaces
+        * For used when both hands are on keyboard
 - No status bar
         * For the most suckless thing, a clock.
 - Cropwindows